 Although the Bronte sisters never visited Germany, Charlotte and Emily studied

 the language whilst in Brussels in 1842.
 Emily did not return with Charlotte to Belgium in

-1843 but she is thought to have continued studying German at Haworth Parsonage.
+1843 but continued studying German at Haworth Parsonage.

 "any one passing by the kitchen-door, might have seen [Emily]